sig-cm/sig-cm.github.io/_news/ASIST-2020-CFP.md

 - Methods for and applications of the critical study of conceptual models in sociotechnical systems: deconstructing an API; conducting algorithmic or other technology audits; close readings of standards and their implementation; critical histories of standards; evaluations of use, implementation, and impact; etc.

 **Dates**
-- Submission Deadline is September 25th
+- Abstract submission deadline is September 25th
-- Notifications will be sent to authors no later than September 29th
+- Notifications of acceptance will be sent to authors no later than September 29th
 - Accepted submissions can be revised before October 15th.
-At the time we will post all accepted submissions to a workshop website.
+At the time we will post citations of all contributions to a workshop website.
+Contributions will be shared privately with registered workshop participants.
+- Workshop will be held across Oct 22 and 23, 1-5pm EST.

 **Instructions for Submission**
 Please submit a PDF, DOC, Markdown, or TXT document to `nmweber@uw.edu` by September 25th.
 You may use any format or citation style that you prefer.